There are simple ways to relax your hip flexors after you’ve done some stretches and strengthening exercises.

 This stretch is slightly more intense.

-Come down into a low lunge position, with both legs at a 90 degree bend.
-In an upright position, tighten your abdominal area and glutes, and then bring your hips forward.
-In order to stretch out more of the hip flexor in the quadriceps, do this stretch twice on each side and hold for 20 seconds.
+Come down into a low lunge position, with both legs at a 90-degree bend.
+Tighten your abdominal area and glutes in an upright position, and then bring your hips forward.
+To stretch out more of the hip flexor in the quadriceps, stretch twice on each side and hold for 20 seconds.

 Tighten your abdominal area, bringing your hips forward, and stretch out that rectus femoris.
 Once again, this is something that you can easily do anywhere to stretch out that hip flexor and counteract all the shortening that you have throughout the day from sitting, driving, and working at the office.

 There you go, Chris!
-That is a quick tip when it comes to why and how the hip flexors can affect your back, and why it’s important to loosen up those hip flexors and have good movement within those hip flexors.
+That is a quick tip regarding why and how the hip flexors can affect your back and why it’s important to loosen up those hip flexors and have good movement within them.

 Rick Kaselj, MS

-If you want to learn simple step-by-step guide that will finally help you overcome your tight hip flexors, then click here to check out the Unlock Your Hip Flexors program.
+If you want to learn a simple step-by-step guide to help you overcome your tight hip flexors, click here to check out the Unlock Your Hip Flexors program.